DemeSibere/portfolio1/README.md

 # My Updated Portfolio

-## Expectation
+## Discription

 To create a web application from scratch!
 A portfolio that satisfies a typical hiring manager’s needs.
+These portfolios will assess your skills and show the thought process behind each project.
+Several projects created in the future will be added and displayed in this portfolio.

+## Table of Contents
+    1. User Story
+    2. Acceptance Criteria
+    3. My Task
+    4. Mock-Up
+    5. Other Project Samples
+    6.

 ## User Story